lagdo/dbadmin-app/README.md

 The Jaxon DbAdmin application is actually the integration of the [Jaxon DbAdmin package](https://github.com/lagdo/jaxon-dbadmin), which is an [extension of the Jaxon library](https://www.jaxon-php.org/docs/v5x/extensions/packages.html), with the Laravel framework, using the [Laravel integration extension](https://github.com/jaxon-php/jaxon-laravel).

 The UI is built with the [HTML UI Builder](https://github.com/lagdo/ui-builder) package, and generated with the [Bootstrap 5 HTML UI Builder](https://github.com/lagdo/ui-builder-bootstrap5) adapter package.

+The database access code (and thus the provided features) originates from [Adminer](https://github.com/vrana/adminer).
+The original code was separated into multiple Composer packages, and refactored to take advantage of the latest PHP features: namespaces, interfaces, dependency injection, and so on.

 ## License